| | |

 How to Make a Berry Cake with Lemon Whipped Cream

 Adjust the oven rack to the middle position and preheat the oven to 350 degrees.
-Coat a 9 inch round cake pan with coconut oil cooking spray.
+Coat a 9-inch round cake pan with coconut oil cooking spray.

-Whisk together the flour, baking powder, and salt in a bowl.
+Prepare the cake by whisking the flour, baking powder, and salt in a bowl.

 Using a hand mixer, beat the butter and 3/4 cup of white sugar until pale and fluffy, about 3 minutes.
 Add the whole eggs and egg white, one at a time, and beat until combined.
 Beat in the vanilla until well combined.